Vanguard vs Fidelity in 2026

 With a brokerage account at Fidelity or Schwab, it’s possible to trade Initial Public Offerings.

 Schwab and Fidelity offer periodic mutual fund investing in all fund families.
-Vanguard offers the service for Vanguard funds.
+Vanguard offers this service only for Vanguard funds.

-All three investment firms in this contest offer a Dividend Reinvestment Plan.
+All three firms in this comparison offer a Dividend Reinvestment Plan.

-Fractional-share trading is possible in some form at all three companies.
-Vanguard restricts the service to Vanguard ETFs.
-Schwab has it for stocks, and Fidelity has it for stocks, ETFs, and cryptocurrencies.
+Fractional-share trading is available in some form at all three firms.
+Vanguard limits this feature to Vanguard ETFs.
+Schwab offers it for stocks, and Fidelity offers it for stocks, ETFs, and cryptocurrencies.

-Investors at Fidelity and Schwab can trade during extended hours.
-Only Schwab has overnight trading in select securities.
-Cryptocurrencies at Fidelity trade 24/7, while futures and forex at Schwab are available around the clock but not 7 days a week.
-Vanguard offers post-market trading in select securities.
+Fidelity and Schwab customers can trade during extended hours.
+Only Schwab offers overnight trading in select securities.
+Fidelity crypto trading is 24/7, while Schwab futures and forex trading are available around the clock but not 7 days a week.
+Vanguard offers after-hours trading in select securities.

-An Individual Retirement Account can be opened at any investment firm in this three-way comparison.
-As with other account registrations, an IRA at Vanguard is subject to a $100 closeout fee.
+An Individual Retirement Account can be opened at any firm in this three-way comparison.
+Like other account types, an IRA at Vanguard has a $100 closeout fee.

 All three firms offer a fully-paid securities-lending program.